Translations of the Odyssey: Classical antiquity

 The Odyssey has a documented translation history stretching back to antiquity.
 This tradition was itself carried into legend by the 1st century AD, when Dio Chrysostom claimed that the peoples of Classical India had integrated translations from the Odyssey into their own folklore.
-The ancient conception of translation differs our modern perspective, (Note: Siobhán McElduff says their terminology for translation was very broad, and none had the modern meaning of "translate": exprimo (squeeze out, press, translate); interpretor (explain, understand, interpret), muto (exchange, transform, translate); transfero (carry from place to place, transfer, translate; the Latin verb from which "translate" originates); and verto and its compound converto (revolve, turn, overturn, translate).") although the practices and customs were sometimes the same.
+The ancient conception of translation differs from modern perspectives, (Note: Siobhán McElduff says their terminology for translation was very broad, and none had the modern meaning of "translate": exprimo (squeeze out, press, translate); interpretor (explain, understand, interpret), muto (exchange, transform, translate); transfero (carry from place to place, transfer, translate; the Latin verb from which "translate" originates); and verto and its compound converto (revolve, turn, overturn, translate).") although the practices and customs were sometimes the same.
 In the period, the epics were named by their first lines—a practice that indicates their widespread fame.
 Livius Andronicus' Latin translation, Odusia, is one of the first Latin literary texts.
 He is widely regarded as the creator of the Latin literary tradition, and introduced a model of the epic genre to Roman society.
-He changed the metre of the Homeric Greek from dactylic hexameter to Saturnian, which may have been a calculation decision to foster interest in the epic among Roman readers.
+He changed the metre of the Homeric Greek from dactylic hexameter to Saturnian, which may have been a decision calculated to foster interest in the epic among Roman readers.
 He may also have used his translation as a text in his own school.

 Livius was translating a text of foreign origin, but it was easier for Romans to accept because it seemed Roman.
 Additionally, its genre was less likely to be embroiled in the Roman politics that a historical epic could cause.
 Not much is known about Odusia.
 The first line is faithful to the Homeric Greek, even matching its word order.
 He renders the adjective polytropon (Note: This word has been interpreted in many ways.
 McElduff gives it as many-minded; Thomas E. Jenkins relates it as "of many turns"; Irene de Jong provides "with many turns of the mind".
 It connotes intellectual curiosity, cunning, and being well travelled.) as versutus (lit. 'clever'), and invokes the Camenae instead of the Muses.
 Surviving fragments have a different tone to the Homeric Greek; Livius' also translocated some imagery from the Iliad into his Odyssey.
 Some evidence suggests that he condensed the twenty-four constituent parts into one, which would mean it was not a full translation.